NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 ## Summary

+The goal of the course project is to give you the opportunity to practice asking research questions and using computational tools to answer those questions.
 This project plan explicitly encourages the iterative nature of research as a series of questions and answers that gradually refine your hypotheses.
-We have assigned you to pods based on your broad interests (neurons, fMRI, ECoG, theory and behavior).
-Each pod will split into two groups, with the goal of making well-balanced groups.
-There is more guidance below.
+As part of this process you will also get practical experience dealing with data, which is often a big challenge of its own when conducting research.

+We have assigned you to pods based on your broad interests (neurons, fMRI, ECoG, behavior/theory).
+With the help of your TA, each pod will split into two groups, with the goal of making well-balanced groups.
 Once you're in groups, you will start brainstorming and searching the literature for interesting papers, with the goal of forming a project question.
-For the rest of week 1 you will try preliminary analyses of the datasets with the goal of refining and informing your question.
+During week 1 you will try preliminary analyses of the datasets with the goal of refining and informing your question.
 Week 2 day 1 (W2D1) is dedicated to projects and will teach you a general strategy for approaching projects (the "10 steps").
 You will apply this strategy to your own question.

 For the rest of the second week you will continue to analyze data / refine your question, with the goal of writing an abstract on W2D5, which is another project day.
 Your abstract may or may not include results, but it should at least include a testable hypothesis.
 You'll swap abstracts with another group on W2D5.
 For the rest of the course, you will focus on getting evidence for/against your hypothesis.

 Finally, in W3D5 you will meet with other groups in your pod and megapod (organized by the lead TAs), and tell them the story of your project.
 This is a low-key presentation that may include some of the plots you made along the way, but it is not meant as a real research presentation with high “production values”.
 See some of the [examples](https://compneuro.neuromatch.io/projects/docs/project_2020_highlights.html)  to get a sense of what the presentation will look like.

 ## Submission Links